 Bypass List (Fireware OS v11.9.3 and lower)

-In Fireware OS v11.9.3 and lower, the Firebox does not inspect content sent to or from IP addresses on this list.
+In Fireware OS v11.9.3 and lower, the Firebox does not inspect content sent to or from IP addresses in this list.
 To add a website or host name, type the IP address in the text box and click Add.

-In Fireware OS v11.9.4 and higher, you must configure Domain Names rules with the Allow action to bypass content inspection.
+In Fireware OS v11.9.4 and higher, you must configure Domain Names rules with the Allow action to bypass Content Inspection.
 For more information, see HTTPS-Proxy: Domain Names.

 To quickly find the IP address for a website or host name: